- Related links

 - Contact information

-- For information about recycling education and outreach, contact:
+- For information on recycling, contact:

 The DNR and its recycling program partners have many resources for a variety of audiences.
 Learn how reducing, reusing and recycling can help you, your community, your business and the environment by saving money, energy and natural resources.
 Together, we can make a difference.